Telligen QI Connect™ Events Archive

 - Session 4: Chronic Kidney Disease Prevention Services Covered by Medicare (6/11/20)

-- This course will review the 5 stages of Chronic Kidney Disease.
-Janet Hunter with Novitas Solutions, Inc. will review Medicare covered laboratory tests to identify renal disease and Medical Nutrition Therapy to assist in preventing the progression of this disease.
-Links will be provided to several resources.
+- This course reviewed the 5 stages of Chronic Kidney Disease.
+Janet Hunter with Novitas Solutions, Inc. reviewed Medicare covered laboratory tests to identify renal disease and Medical Nutrition Therapy to assist in preventing the progression of this disease.

 - PowerPoint Presentation, Speaker Biography, Resource Handout, Webinar Recording, Transcript, and Learning Series Q&A’s